jkichler/dealmakingApi/README.md

 develop a simple workflow that can be used to represent a financial asset marketplace transaction using either Typescript or vanilla NodeJS.

+### Requirements

+Build an API interface with endpoints that do the following: - Create and update Deal objects

+- Create and update Bid objects
+- Associate a Bid with a Deal
+- Return the "best" Bid on a Deal (by price)
+- Allow the owner of a Deal to "accept" a Bid, closing it off from future Bids being offered and moving the transaction onto the next phase

 ### Approach:

 My first major decision was how to store the data for this soluton.
 First, the requirements of parties, deals, and bids just seemed natuaral for a SQL database.
 I chose SQLite because it is easy to set up and can be installed from NPM and included in package.json.
 This makes it easy for a project like this to be sent and installed without any complex data setup on the backend.
 All data is dummy data and will be created on appliction start.
 The databse is run in-memory so there is no file stroage.